yuejiabai/computer-vision-deep-learning/README.md

 # Brain MRI Deep Learning with U-Net and VAE

-A deep learning project exploring brain MRI image analysis using U-Net and Variational Autoencoder (VAE).
+A deep learning project exploring brain MRI image analysis using U-Net and Variational Autoencoder (VAE) on the OASIS dataset.

-The project focuses on image segmentation and latent representation learning using the OASIS brain MRI dataset.
+The project focuses on image segmentation, image reconstruction, and latent representation learning.

-## Project Overview
+## Project Task

-This project implements two deep learning architectures:
+This project investigates two deep learning approaches for brain MRI analysis:

 - **U-Net** for brain MRI image segmentation
-- **Variational Autoencoder (VAE)** for learning latent representations of brain MRI images
+- **Variational Autoencoder (VAE)** for image reconstruction and latent representation learning

-The models were implemented using PyTorch and evaluated through training loss, Dice score, reconstruction quality, and latent-space visualisation.
+The models were trained and evaluated using PyTorch.

 ## Dataset

 The project uses preprocessed brain MRI images from the **OASIS (Open Access Series of Imaging Studies)** dataset.

+## My Contribution

+My work included:

+- Training and evaluating the U-Net segmentation model
+- Training and analysing the Variational Autoencoder
+- Configuring experiments and model parameters
+- Evaluating segmentation performance using Dice score and training loss
+- Analysing VAE reconstruction quality and latent representations
+- Producing visualisations of model performance and experimental results

-## U-Net
+## U-Net Image Segmentation

-U-Net was used to perform image segmentation on brain MRI images.
+U-Net was used to perform segmentation on brain MRI images.

-Model performance was evaluated using:
+The model was evaluated using:

 - Training loss
 - Dice score